A man holding and looking at a phone and smiling gently on the city streets.

 Clubs and sex parties

-What is your safe sex strategy?
+What is your safer sex strategy?

 Many events and places follow the safer space principles and have designated harassment contact persons.
 You can contact them if you experience any harassment or inappropriate behaviour.